Skip to content

 Crohn's disease is a chronic inflammatory bowel disease (IBD) that can affect any part of the gastrointestinal tract, most commonly the terminal ileum and colon.
 The condition is driven by a dysregulated immune response against intestinal microbiota in genetically susceptible individuals, resulting in transmural inflammation, strictures, fistulae, and progressive bowel damage.
 Conventional treatments including aminosalicylates, corticosteroids, immunomodulators, and biologic agents aim to induce and maintain remission, but many patients experience refractory disease or intolerable side effects.
 Mesenchymal stem cells have demonstrated significant anti-inflammatory and tissue-reparative properties in clinical trials for Crohn's disease, including European Medicines Agency-approved applications for perianal fistulae.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with careful gastroenterological assessment and evidence-informed protocols.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from the UAE, Australia, Oman and Qatar travel to Chiang Mai for crohn's disease treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Crohn's Disease?